gblazquez/bowshockpy/docs/source/inputparams.rst

     Clipping for moment 2 as a function of the standard deviation of noise in the image (e.g., "4xsigma").

 *mom0values* (dict)
-    Set the maximum, central, and minimum value to show in the plot of the moments and PV-diagram along the jet axis.
-Example: mom0values = {"vmax": None, "vcenter": None, "vmin": None,}
+    Dictionary with the maximum, central, and minimum value to show in the plot of the moment 0.
+If the dictionary value is None for vmax, vcenter, or vmin, then the maximum, central, or the minimum value of the moment image will be considered, respectively.
+Example: mom0values = {"vmax": None, "vcenter": None, "vmin": 0,}.

 *mom1values* (dict)
-    Set the maximum, central, and minimum value to show in the plot of the moments and PV-diagram along the jet axis.
-Example: mom1values = {"vmax": None, "vcenter": None, "vmin": None,}
+    Dictionary with the maximum, central, and minimum value to show in the plot of the moment 1.
+If the dictionary value is None for vmax, vcenter, or vmin, then the maximum, central, or the minimum value of the moment image will be considered, respectively.
+Example: mom1values = {"vmax": 60, "vcenter": 20, "vmin": 0,}.

 *mom2values* (dict)
-    Set the maximum, central, and minimum value to show in the plot of the moments and PV-diagram along the jet axis.
-Example: mom2values = {"vmax": None, "vcenter": None, "vmin": None,}
+    Dictionary with the maximum, central, and minimum value to show in the plot of the moment 2.
+If the dictionary value is None for vmax, vcenter, or vmin, then the maximum, central, or the minimum value of the moment image will be considered, respectively.
+Example: mom2values = {"vmax": None, "vcenter": None, "vmin": None,}.

 *mom8values* (dict)
-    Set the maximum, central, and minimum value to show in the plot of the moments and PV-diagram along the jet axis.
-Example: mom8values = {"vmax": None, "vcenter": None, "vmin": None,}
+    Dictionary with the maximum, central, and minimum value to show in the plot of the maximum value along the velocity axis.
+If the dictionary value is None for vmax, vcenter, or vmin, then the maximum, central, or the minimum value of the moment image will be considered, respectively.
+Example: mom2values = {"vmax": None, "vcenter": None, "vmin": None,}.

 *pvvalues* (dict)
     Set the maximum, central, and minimum value to show in the plot of the moments and PV-diagram along the jet axis.
+If the dictionary value is None for vmax, vcenter, or vmin, then the maximum, central, or the minimum value of the position velocity diagram will be considered, respectively.
 Example: pvvalues = {"vmax": None, "vcenter": None, "vmin": None,}